m1kkY8/dotfiles/README.md

 - Configured i3, so its recommended to use with i3

 # Notes
+- Best way to use this dotfiles in on fresh install of EndeavourOS since it has distro-specific packages
 - Make sure to backup all files before downloading and running stow
 - Install zsh first
 - Change email and name in .github file